DylanTackoor/CS50x-Miami/README.md

 >
 >I acknowledge and agree that I will not be entitled to any payment, now or in the future, in connection with the recordings or any works derived from them.
 This Acknowledgment and Authorization is a binding agreement, and is signed as a document under seal governed by the laws of the State of Florida.

-Unless you opt out as described in the Acknowledgment and Authorization, you are agreeing, by attending CS50x Miami, that your participation in CS50x Miami and related activities may be recorded and used by The Idea Center in connection with the Projects without further obligation or liability to you, even if you do not sign any authorization.
+Unless you opt out as described in the Acknowledgment and Authorization, you are agreeing, by attending CS50x Miami, that your participation in CS50x Miami and related activities may be recorded and used by The Idea Center without further obligation or liability to you, even if you do not sign any authorization.

 If you have any questions about the above, contact heads@CS50xMiami.com.